 Other Notable Bonuses:

-The Chase Sapphire Preferred card has a sizeable bonus that is actually worth the same as it’s Reserve counterpart when redeemed for travel (60,000 x 1.25 = $750 value).
+The Chase Sapphire Preferred card has a sizeable bonus that is actually worth more than it’s Reserve counterpart when redeemed for travel (100,000 x 1.25 = $1,250 value).
 Plus, it’s annual fee is much less, making it a perfect intro card for travelers who are looking to test out better credit cards.

 Chase Sapphire Reserve Benefits Guide: Pros and Cons